-For successful completion of the district Grade 3 portfolio assessments to document the recommendation for promotion, there must be evidence of mastery of Grade 3 tested Florida Standards for Language Arts.
-The district's portfolio requirements incorporate these required elements as specified in [FAC6A-1.094222].
+For successful completion of the district Grade 3 portfolio assessments to document the recommendation for promotion, there must be evidence of mastery of Grade 3 tested Next Generation Sunshine State Florida Standards for Language Arts.
+The district's portfolio requirements incorporate these required elements as specified in [FAC assessed in

+6A-1.094222].

-The student's performance must include mastery of the standards assessed in
+The-student's-performance must jpclude mastery of the benchmarksstandards

-Grade 3 FSA English Language Arts.
-Students must show mastery on each standard on each assessment.
+Grade 3 FCAT Reading FSA English Language Arts.
+Students must show 80%mastery (4 of 5 items correct) on each benchmark standard on each assessment.

-- C. For mid-year promotion after November 1: - 1.
-Retained Grade 3 students may be recommended for mid-year promotion based on student's mastery of third grade tested Florida Standards for English Language Arts and beginning mastery of the Florida Standards for fourth grade consistent with the month of promotion to fourth grade. - 2.
-These students may be recommended for promotion to Grade 4 at any time from November 1 until the last school day of the first semester. - D. For all mid-year promotions: - 1.
+- C. For mid-year promotion after November 1: - Retained Grade 3 students may be recommended for mid-year promotion based on student's mastery of third grade tested Next Generation Sunshine State Florida Standards Benchmarks for English Language Arts and beginning mastery of the Florida Standards for fourth grade consistent with the month of promotion to fourth grade. - 2. -These students may be recommended for promotion to Grade 4 at any time from November 1 until the last school day of the first semester. - D. For all mid-year promotions: - 1.
 The principal will recommend mid- year promotion for all eligible students.
-The executive director for elementary schools will review and sign all mid -year promotion recommendations. - 2.
-The Progress Monitoring Plan for any retained third grade student who has been promoted mid-year to fourth grade must continue to be implemented and monitored for the entire academic year.
+The executive director for elementary schools will review and sign all mid - year promotion recommendations.

-XI.
-PROCEDURES FOR RETAINED STUDENTS NOT PROMOTED MID-YEAR
+XI. \\\\PROCEDURES FOR RETAINED STUDENTS NOT PROMOTED -MID-YEAR in-class differentiation provides the learning opportunities needed for advanced students to be challenged.

-- A. Grade 3 students who are not promoted mid-year will continue to be monitored three times annually through the i-Ready Reading Diagnostic or the FAIR-FS assessment. - B. Students who have been retained once in grade 3 will continue to participate in a 90 minute reading block and receive additional instructional time. - XII.
-ACCELERATION Academic Challenging Curriculum to Enhance Learning (ACCEL) A. ACCEL options 1003.4295 F.S. are educational options that provide academically challenging curriculum or accelerated instruction to eligible students.
-For the majority of students, in-class differentiation provides the learning opportunities needed for advanced students to be challenged.
 The school must carefully consider the effect of ACCEL options, especially mid-year and full-year promotion, on the student's future social, emotional and academic performance.
 A plan for the smooth transition from the student's current grade to a higher grade must be developed, as well as assurance of continuous course progression into middle and high school.
 The students' commitment, desire for the program and maturity level must be considered as well as meeting the eligibility requirements.
 School principals are required to inform parents and students of the available ACCEL options and the student eligibility requirements.
 Parent permission is necessary for ACCEL options.